lucaviada/Reinforcement_Learning-Project5-MLDL/SimOpt/models/README.md

-model files to test an RL agent by means og test_simopt.py
+model files to test an RL agent by means of test_simopt.py